absolunet/docs-node-ioc/src/docs/06_going-deeper/05_helpers/en.md

 ## The path helper

-The path helper wraps the core `path` module with [`slash`](https://github.com/sindresorhus/slash) to ensure Windows and Unix the same and predictable behaviour.
+The path helper wraps the core `path` module with [`slash`](https://github.com/sindresorhus/slash) to ensure Windows and Unix the same and predictable behavior.
 All `path` methods and properties are accessible through this helper.
 This will allow you to use the `path` core module as an injectable, decorable instance.